 Experiments in organic laboratory techniques such as distillation, extraction, recrystallization, and chromatography.
 Preparation of representative organic compounds will be accomplished.
 Students should enroll concurrently in CHEM 233.

-Laboratory work includes experiments in organic spectroscopy and multi-step syntheses.
+Laboratory experiments will include multi-step preparation of compounds utilizing a variety of reactions including oxidation, reduction, Friedel-Crafts, Grignard, and Diels-Alder.
+Chromatographic and spectrometric analysis will be utilized.
 Designed for non-majors in chemistry.
 Prerequisite: CHEM 203 and 233.
 Students should enroll concurrently in CHEM 234.

-Laboratory experiments will include semi-routine multi-step preparations of compounds such as substituted aminonitriles, aminoamides, and heterocyclic compounds.
-There is frequent utilization of spectroscopic methods of analysis.
-Volumetric and gravimetric methods are utilized for quantitative analysis of unknown samples for such functions as sulfate, chloride, and oxalate.
-This course is primarily for chemistry majors, who take this course in lieu of the CHEM 204, concurrently with CHEM 234.
-Prerequisites: CHEM 233 and 233.
+Laboratory experiments will include multi-step preparations of compounds utilizing multiple types of reactions including oxidation, reduction, Friedel- Crafts, Grignard, and Diels-Alder reactions.
+There is frequent utilization of chromatographic separations and spectrometric methods of analysis.
+Volumetric and gravimetric methods are utilized for quantitative analysis of unknown samples for such ions as chloride, sulfate, and oxalate.
+Concepts of error analysis and data treatment in chemical analysis are presented.
+This course is primarily for chemistry majors, who take this course in lieu of CHEM 204, concurrently with CHEM 234.
+Prerequisites: CHEM 233 and 203.

-A systematic study of the compounds of carbon, Emphasis is on basic principles of bonding, structure, and functional groups.
-Also included will be mechanisms of such reactions as nucleophilic substitutions and eliminations.
-Study of structural, geometric, and choral isomerism, as well as principles of spectroscopy such as infrared and nuclear magnetic resonance will be covered.
-Prerequisites: CHEM 114 and 104.
-Students should enroll concurrently in CHEM 203.
+A systematic study of the compounds of carbon, Emphasis is on basic principles of bonding, structure, and functional groups Also included will be mechanisms of such reactions as nucleophilic substitutions and eliminations as well as electrophilic addition to alkenes and alkynes.
+Study of structural, geometric and optical isomerism, as well as principles of spectroscopy.

 Three hours of lecture and three hours of laboratory work each week.
 This course offers a formal introduction to equilibrium thermodynamics and its application to a number of problems that are of interest in chemistry.
 Examples include the (systematic) study of thermo-chemistry, phase changes, and "real" physicochemical systems.
 Prerequisites: CHEM 114, MATH 120.

 Three hours of lecture and three hours of laboratory work each week.
 A continuation of CHEM 341, this course emphasizes solutions chemistry.
 The Gibbs chemical potential is the basis for most discussions.
-Some attention is given to time dependent properties such as diffusion, viscosity of gases and of macromolecule systems, and the kinetics of chemical reactions.
-Prerequisite: CHEM 341.
+Some attention is given to time dependent properties such as diffusion, viscosity of gases and macromolecular systems, the kinetics of chemical reactions and quantum mechanics.